https-sam/files-encrypter/README.md

 This project utilizes the cryptography module.
 The program encrypts / decrypts a file / entire directory with a unique encoded 32-byte key, which makes the files unrecoverable without the private key.

+# Disclaimer
-This project is not intended for illegal use, and I will not be responsible for anything caused by this program.
+This project is not intended for illegal use.
+Thus, I will not be responsible for anything caused by this program.

 # Installation
 ```